WallarooLabs/wally/book/python/writing-your-own-partitioned-stateful-application.md

 ### Miscellaneous

 The imports used in this module are
 ```python
 import string
 import struct
 import wallaroo
 ```

+## Next Steps

-The complete alphabet example is available [here](https://github.com/Sendence/wallaroo/tree/master/book/examples/alphabet-partitioned-python).
+The complete alphabet example is available [here](/book/examples/python/alphabet_partitioned/).
+To run it, follow the [Alphabet_partitioned application instructions](/book/examples/python/alphabet_partitioned/README.md)

 For further reading, please refer to the [Wallaroo Python API Classes](api.md).